Kefuri/CV/README.md

 Video Games - Nothing I love more than sitting down with a few friends and playing some fun, challenging games.

-Photoshop - Pieceing together different graphic renders and playing with colour palletes was a fun way of channeling my creativity [Link DeviantArt once Set Up?]
+Photoshop - GFX to be more specific!
+Bringing together different graphic renders and playing with colour pallettes is a nice way of expressing some creativity.

-Reading - Tucking into a novel is a great passtime.
-Especially if it's written by Haruki Murakami.
+Reading - just to get away from the real world for a while!